Chattanooga Symphony and Opera: Chattanooga Opera Company

 Around the same time as the Chattanooga Symphony became established, a remarkable pair of musicians was escaping from Nazi Germany and bringing their expertise to the state of Tennessee.
 The Chattanooga Opera Company was established in 1942 when Dr. Werner Wolff and his wife Emmy Land Wolff came to Chattanooga Symphony and created the first opera company in Tennessee.
 Both Dr. Werner Wolff and his wife were considered prominent members of the German Opera House.
 Along with Dr. Werner Wolff and his wife, Mrs. Wolff, Dorothy Hackett Ward was also involved in organizing the founding of the Chattanooga Opera company by becoming the makeup artist for the company.
-Dorothy Hackett Ward was a graduate of the Yale School of Drama.Madame Wollf was the stage director and taught the company singers how to walk, minuet, bow, use the actors appendages, and how to properly deal with props.
+Dorothy Hackett Ward was a graduate of the Yale School of Drama.
+Madame Wolff was the stage director and taught the company singers how to walk, minuet, bow, use the actors appendages, and how to properly deal with props.
 Kent Boyd was elected the first president of the Chattanooga Opera.
 While there was the occasional performance by the Metropolitan Opera Co, the Chicago Opera Company and other companies that were lesser known during the time, had made appearances in the Chattanooga area, there was no real support of the opera until the CSO was founded.
 The company gave its first performance in February 1943, a production of Il Trovatore.
 The cast consisted primarily of local singers, but the Wolffs were well-connected in the opera world and attracted a number of renowned performers to Chattanooga as guest artists.
 Guest artists included Beverly Sills, Jon Vickers, Norman Treigle, Phyllis Curtin, and Norman Scott.
 Madame Wolff died in 1955, which was a devastating blow to the music community, but Dr. Werner Wolff tried to carry on.
 He resigned and moved to Ruschlikon, Switzerland, in 1959.
 Dr. Wolff lived with friends in Switzerland until he died in 1960.